Azure/Verified-Telemetry-Device-Sample/README.md

 1. Telemetry Status
     * The telemetry status of the telemetry that is generated by the sensor is tagged "true" if the sensor is working and "false" if the sensor has a fault
-    * The telemetry status for each telemetry that supports Verified Telemetry feature exists as a non-writable property in the Digital Twin
+    * The telemetry status for each telemetry that supports Verified Telemetry feature exists as a non-writable property in the Device Twin

 1. Fingerprint Template Synchronization at Boot
-    * If the sensor fingerprint template exists in the Digital Twin, it is fetched and updated on the device when the device boots/resets.
+    * If the sensor fingerprint template exists in the Device Twin, it is fetched and updated on the device when the device boots/resets.
 This ensures fingerprint template is collected only once when device is provisioned.
-    * If the sensor fingerprint template does not exist in the Digital Twin, the template on device remains empty after boot and subsequent sensor fingerprint evaluation cannot be performed
+    * If the sensor fingerprint template does not exist in the Device Twin, the template on device remains empty after boot and subsequent sensor fingerprint evaluation cannot be performed

 1. Verified Telemetry Interface

     The PnP interface of Verified Telemetry is defined in [Verified Telemetry Information](./core/model/vTInfo.json)

     | Type | Name | Description |
     |---|---|---|
     | **Properties (read-only)** | `telemetryStatus` | Status of the telemetry, i.e. Working/Faulty to which the component of this interface is asscoiated. |